ScruffyRules/_VRChat_VideoPlayer/README.md

 You'll have to use a shader that supports it.

 Supported Shaders:
-* Currently no one xd
+* Poiyomi's Paid Video Shader

 ## For Shader Developers
 **DO NOT** add a property for this name, it will override the RenderTexture.